iTwin/itwinjs-core/test-apps/ui-items-providers-test/README.md

 6. Open a web browser (e.g., Chrome or Edge), and browse to localhost:3000.

-7. Use key-in palette to load the activate/initialize the ui-test-extension.
+7. Use key-in palette to load the activate/initialize the ui-items-providers-test.

 - press `Ctrl+F2`
 - enter `load test extension`